 The Department of Orthopaedic Surgery at IU School of Medicine has a strong commitment to medical research.
+The department has approved $5.4 million in research funding and is pending another $3.5 million.
 Faculty investigators exercise dynamic leadership in their supervisory roles of mentoring, collaborating with and directing junior colleagues, staff, residents and students at all levels.
 Research is conducted with the highest regard to ethical and regulatory practices without consideration of funding sources.

 Bone Healing and Regeneration Research